writethedocs/www/docs/conf/portland/2018/sponsors/prospectus.rst

 * SUNDAY: Sponsor setup will be available on Sunday from 10am-4pm.
 Please contact us to coordinate a time to make sure that we're available to assist you when you arrive.

 * MONDAY: Doors will open at 8am, so we recommend arriving at this time to get the most visibility with attendees.
-This is the official start of the conference, where sponsors booths will need to be staffed.
+This is the official start of the conference, when sponsors tables will need to be staffed.
 The conference will run until around 5pm

 * TUESDAY: Tear down will be 3pm on Tuesday.
 That will be the end of the conference, so feel free to book travel home that evening.
 We'll also be having a local meetup social and conference after party at New Relic that evening, which you're also welcome to come to.